This programme is ideal for aspiring medical students looking to improve their CV and deepen their understanding of medicine.

 > Family Planning

-> Cancer Treatmens
+> Cancer Treatments

 Community Projects

 Get out into the community and conduct basic medical health checks through outreach afternoons, helping those who otherwise couldn't access free healthcare.
-This is a chance to practice both your medical knowledge and application, as well as your ability to communicate and care for patients
+This is a chance to practice both your medical knowledge and application, as well as your ability to communicate and care for patients.

-What size groups do you cater for?
+What size groups do we cater for?

 All group sizes of 5 or more.
 Free staff place with every 9 students.

-Do you offer access for visitors with disabilities?
+Access for visitors with disabilities?

 Disabled facilities can be offered on request.

-Do you cater for visitors with Special Educational Needs (SEN)?
+Visitors with Special Educational Needs (SEN)?

 Visitors with special educational needs can be catered for on request.